Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 What I actually host

-To give you a sense of what’s possible on three servers at 100 EUR/month:
+To give you a sense of what’s possible on a single Hetzner server at 40 EUR/month:

 • This blog (Astro, static)